Audience

 - cooperate with any requests for assistance made by another agency that is investigating or managing the investigation of the complaint.

-- the Department must ensure the DDG PICS, as the nominated person:
+- the department must ensure the DDG CS, as the nominated person:

 - has sufficient resources to enable them to perform their functions under this procedure

-The DDG PICS is responsible for ensuring that appropriate confidentiality is maintained while dealing with the complaint and records are maintained in the Department’s complaints management system (Resolve) in accordance with the Information asset and recordkeeping procedure and the Queensland Ombudsman – Good decision making guide.
+The DDG CS is responsible for ensuring that appropriate confidentiality is maintained while dealing with the complaint and records are maintained in the department’s complaints management system (Resolve) in accordance with the Information asset and recordkeeping procedure, the department's Decision-making framework and the Queensland Ombudsman – Good decision making guide.

-While maintaining appropriate confidentiality, the DDG PICS will communicate the PSC outcomes to relevant parties appropriate to the circumstances of the matter, including avenues for appeals.
+While maintaining appropriate confidentiality, the DDG CS may communicate the managing authority outcomes to relevant parties appropriate to the circumstances of the matter, including avenues for appeals.

-The delivery of an outcome should be provided to the complainant once the complaint has been finalised.
+The delivery of an outcome should be provided in line with statutory requirements to the complainant once the complaint has been finalised.
 This outcome may advise of:

 - the final outcome of any investigation or management enquiry